-Home Automation: While 2017 was the year when home automation finally took off.
+Home Automation: 2017 was the year when home automation finally took off.
 2018 is when it will get mainstream.
-People didn’t know they wanted to talk to their house, now that they do, they don’t want to stop.
-Amazon is currently ruling the market with their Amazon Echo, but the competition is about to get denser with the advent of Apple Home pod sometime in early 2018.
+People didn’t know they wanted to talk to their house, but now that they do, they don’t want to stop.
+Amazon is currently ruling the market with its Amazon Echo, but the competition is about to get denser with the advent of the Apple Home pod sometime in early 2018.
 Powered by Siri, it can potentially challenge Alexa’s in-house domination.
-Will 2018 see the rise of voice only apps?
+Will 2018 see the rise of voice-only apps?

 The rise of 5G & Security Challenges: Though 5g won’t actively be launched in 2018, the operational testings will begin.
 There is a growing movement among groups such as Qualcomm Snapdragon towards full 5g deployment.
 The launch of 5g will exponentially boost the world of cloud computing as well as those linked to it, such as IoT, AI etc. But with great speed comes greater perils.
 The stakes are getting higher, 2017 saw a record number of cyber attacks, wannacry ransomware and Vault 7 to name a few.
 With the increasing shift towards cloud-based networks, 2018 will see even more attacks targeting them.
 Businesses will realise the need for SIEM (security information and event management) tools for cybersecurity.
 This could see businesses outsourcing their cybersecurity needs from experts in the fields of software and malware.